Frequently Asked Questions

 Installing an outlet baffle filter and cleaning it every 6 months.

-Gravity systems: Inspecting septic components every 3 years is recommended; jetting the drainfield pipe to remove scum and debris as needed; annual D-Box cleaning and re-leveling speed levelers to ensure even distribution of effluent through all drainfield laterals.
+Water jetting the drainfield pipe to remove scum and debris is recommended as needed; annual D-Box cleaning and re-leveling speed levelers to ensure even distribution of effluent through all drainfield laterals, is also recommended to extend the life of your septic system.

 3 / I was told my drainfield was failed.
 Can you fix it?